icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Cloudmersive](https://cloudmersive.com/) — Utility API platform with full access to expansive API Library including Document Conversion, Virus Scanning, and more with 800 calls/month.
   * [Colaboratory](https://colab.research.google.com) — Free web-based Python notebook environment with Nvidia Tesla K80 GPU.
   * [Collect2](https://collect2.com) — Create an API endpoint to test, automate, and connect webhooks.
 The free plan allows for two datasets, 2000 records, 1 forwarder, and 1 alert.
+  * [CometML](https://www.comet.com/site/) - The MLOps platform for experiment tracking, model production management, model registry, and full data lineage, covering your workflow from training straight through to production.
+Free for individuals and academics.
   * [Commerce Layer](https://commercelayer.io) - Composable commerce API that can build, place, and manage orders from any front end.
 The developer plan allows 100 orders per month and up to 1,000 SKUs for free.
   * [Conversion Tools](https://conversiontools.io/) - Online File Converter for documents, images, video, audio, and eBooks.
 REST API is available.
 Libraries for Node.js, PHP, Python.
 Support files up to 50 GB (for paid plans).
 The free tier is limited by file size and number of conversions per day.
   * [Coupler](https://www.coupler.io/) - Data integration tool that syncs between apps.
 It can create live dashboards and reports, transform and manipulate values, and collect and back up insights.
 The free plan has unlimited users, 100 runs with 1000 rows a month and unlimited integrations.